Walkthrough: Using Automation to Write a Letter in Microsoft Office Word

 Where to Place Automation Code

-You put all code in a separate codeunit that is called from a menu item on the Customer card.
+In this walkthrough, you put all code in a separate codeunit that is called from a menu item on the Customer Card page.
 You must consider the following issues when you are deciding where to place the code that uses Automation:

 The Automation server must be installed on the computer that compiles an object that uses Automation.
 If you must recompile and modify an object on a computer that does not have the Automation server installed, then you must modify the code to compile it again.
 We recommend that you isolate code that uses Automation in separate codeunits.